adlnet/xAPI-Spec/xAPI.md

 	<tr><td>statementId</td><td>String</td><td> </td><td>ID of statement to fetch</td></tr>
 	<tr><td>voidedStatementId</td><td>String</td><td> </td><td>ID of voided statement to fetch. see <a href="#voidedStatements">Voided Statements</a></td></tr>
 	<tr><td>agent</td><td>Agent or identified Group Object (JSON)</td><td> </td>
-		<td>Filter, only return statements for which the specified agent or group is the Actor or Object of the statement.
+		<td>Filter, only return statements for which the specified agent or group is the actor or object of the statement.
 			<ul><li> Agents or identified groups are equal when the same Inverse Functional Identifier is used in each
-			Object compared and those Inverse Functional Identifiers have equal values.
+			object compared and those Inverse Functional Identifiers have equal values.
 			</li><li>For the purposes of this filter, groups that have members which match the specified agent
 			based on their Inverse Functional Identifier as described above are considered a match</li></ul>
-			<br><br>See <a href="#actor">agent/group</a> Object definition
+			<br><br>See <a href="#actor">agent/group</a> object definition
 			for details.
 		</td>
 	</tr>
-	<tr><td>verb</td><td>Verb id (IRI)</td><td> </td>
+	<tr><td>verb</td><td>String</td><td> </td>
 		<td>Filter, only return statements matching the specified verb id.</td>
 	</tr>
 	<tr><td>activity</td><td>Activity id (URI)</td><td> </td>
-		<td>Filter, only return statements for which the Object of the statement is an Activity with the specified id.
+		<td>Filter, only return statements for which the object of the statement is an activity with the specified id.
 		</td>
 	</tr>
 	<tr><td>registration</td><td>UUID</td><td> </td>
 		<td>Filter, only return statements matching the specified registration
 			ID.
-Note that although frequently a unique registration ID will be used for one Actor assigned to one Activity, this should not be assumed.
+Note that although frequently a unique registration ID will be used for one actor assigned to one activity, this should not be assumed.
-			If only statements for a certain Actor or Activity should be returned, those parameters should also be specified.
+			If only statements for a certain actor or activity should be returned, those parameters should also be specified.
 		</td>
 	</tr>
 	<tr><td>related_activities</td><td>Boolean</td><td>False</td>
-		<td>Apply the Activity filter broadly.
-Include statements for which the Object,
+		<td>Apply the activity filter broadly.
+Include statements for which the object,
-		any of the  context activities, or any of those properties in a contained SubStatement match the Activity parameter, instead of that parameter's normal behavior.
-Matching is defined in the same way it is for the 'Activity' parameter."
+		any of the  context activities, or any of those properties in a contained SubStatement match the activity parameter, instead of that parameter's normal behavior.
+Matching is defined in the same way it is for the 'activity' parameter."
 		</td>
 	</tr>
 	<tr><td>related_agents</td><td>Boolean</td><td>False</td>
 		<td>Apply the agent filter broadly.
 Include statements for which
-			the Actor, Object, authority, instructor, team,
+			the actor, object, authority, instructor, team,
 			or any of these properties in a contained SubStatement match the agent parameter, instead of that parameter's normal behavior.
 Matching is defined in the same way it is for the 'agent' parameter.